heripedroso/CafeTeoricoTV_SpaceShip/README.md

 ## About The Project

 :brazil:<br>
-Este é um projeto que comecei para praticar um pouco do Orientação a Objetos.
+Este é um projeto que comecei porque eu estava querendo praticar um pouco do Orientação a Objetos.
 Tentei implementar alguns testes automatizados mas ainda não domino bem a prática de usar Mocks.<br>
 :uk:<br>
 This is an attemptive to turn the OOP learning a bit more interesting.
 I tried to code in the simplest way I could, but I hope you can notice the OOP techniques.<br>

 ### Built With

 :brazil:<br>
-O código está em java.
-Não há nada mais de extraordinário do que isso, já que a intenção não é viver de games.<br>
+O código está em java e utilizei o NetBeans como IDE.
+Não há nada mais de extraordinário do que isso.<br>
 :uk:<br>
 The language is Java.
 There is no extraordinary tools but the Java coding.
 You shouldn't have great expectations about the game.
-It's just coding. <br>
+It's just coding. :-P <br>
 * [Java](https://getbootstrap.com)
 * [NetBeans](https://https://netbeans.org/)